July 31 Melody Lodge & Marina in Seeley’s Bay ON

 We traveled to Brampton, north of Toronto, and had a great time visiting Dirk’s cousin Saskia and her husband Randy.
 Great meals, great walks and talks, and successful shopping for supplies as well.

 As we went to pick up Shaun and Monica at the airport the next morning we realized they had texted us that their flight had been cancelled and they’d arrive at 5:30pm, not 8:30am.
 We called Saskia and headed back to their house and spent another nice and productive day in the Brampton and Toronto area including shopping for boating items.
-Saskia invited us all to stay another the night with her and Randy, and once again fed us all four of us with her excellent cooking and joyful spirit.
+Saskia invited us all to stay another the night with her and Randy, and once again fed us and Shaun and Monica with her excellent cooking and joyful spirit.

 After a 3+ hour ride in our rental car to Kingston Ontario this morning we shopped for groceries, returned the rental car and got an Uber ride to the marina.

 We are finally on the water we headed to the next lock, 15 minutes away.
 And here we sit.
 The lock is temporarily closed and we don’t think we’ll make it to Kingston tonight either!
 Will we ever leave the Rideau?
-Of course there are a lot of nice people here and we’ll have a nice evening… Shaun and Monica are great to have on board – happy to pitch and relaxed.
+Of course there are a lot of nice people here and we’ll have a nice evening.
+Shaun and Monica are great to have on board – happy to pitch and enjoying their vacation whatever it brings.

 Update: We made it to Kingston Mills after all, but not to Kingston.
 We only have 4 more locks to go through here, and then the Rideau canal journey is complete… tomorrow!??

-However, we were traveling using only the port engine since the starboard one has been overheating.
+Unlikely, because there’s another complication… We were traveling using only the port engine since the starboard one has been overheating.
 We were were within 10 minutes of the lock when the port transmission stopped working – nothing!
-Dirk started up the starboard engine and we made it to the Kingston Mills walls and tied up, and called the Kingston marina to send up help!
+Dirk started up the starboard engine and we made it to the Kingston Mills walls, tied up, and called the Kingston marina to send up help!